Here at The Healthy Mummy we absolutely love recipes with just a handful of ingredients, and this Spinach and ricotta recipe is a goodie!

 This is seriously one of the most popular recipes in the Healthy Mummy community.
 Made once, they soon become a family favourite and a staple in your recipe arsenal.
-Straight from the 28 Day Weight Loss Challenge these rolls make a lovely light lunch or are a great snack to make for afternoon tea, for a picnic, or for a kids party.
+Straight from the 28 Day Weight Loss Challenge these Spinach and ricotta rolls make a lovely light lunch or are a great snack to make for afternoon tea, for a picnic, or for a kids party.

 They’re really easy to make in bulk so you always have a handy stash in the freezer.
 And they taste DELICIOUS!
 Who doesn’t love the perfect flavour combination of spinach and ricotta!
 The pesto adds another yummy flavour layer but if you don’t have any pesto, just substitute with a teaspoon of garlic and 3 finely chopped green shallots (or half a finely chopped onion).